 - 11.2.1 Affordable housing is defined in the NPPF and the Aligned Core Strategy as social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
 Government guidance indicates that new affordable housing should include provisions to remain at an affordable price for future eligible households or for the subsidy to be recycled for alternative affordable housing provision.
 Homes that do not meet the above definition of affordable housing, such as 'low cost market' housing, may not be considered as affordable housing for planning purposes.
 The Borough Council will consider the implications of the Housing and Planning Act 2016 and monitor the impact on affordable housing. - 11.2.2 Policy 8 of the Aligned Core Strategy confirms a target for new affordable housing provision within Gedling Borough.
-The Aligned Core Strategy requires affordable housing to be provided as part of new residential development on appropriate sites and the percentage targets will be sought through negotiation. - 11.2.3 The Nottingham Core HMA Strategic Housing Market Needs Assessment identifies the level of affordable need for each authority based upon current and future projections and the development targets. - 11.2.4 This policy sets a requirement for affordable housing provision on sites of 15 dwellings or more with the percentage targets based upon location as set out in the Appendix C Affordable Housing Supplementary Planning Document adopted in December 2009.
-This policy applies to both sites allocated in Part B of the Local Planning Document and unallocated sites.
+The Aligned Core Strategy requires affordable housing to be provided as part of new residential development on appropriate sites and the percentage targets will be sought through negotiation. - 11.2.3 The Nottingham Core HMA Strategic Housing Market Needs Assessment identifies the level of affordable need for each authority based upon current and future projections and the development targets. - 11.2.4 This policy sets a requirement for affordable housing provision on sites of 15 dwellings or more with the percentage targets based upon location as set out in Appendix C. This policy applies to both sites allocated in Part B of the Local Planning Document and unallocated sites.
 Further guidance is provided in the Affordable Housing Supplementary Planning Document adopted in December 2009.

-The Supplementary Planning Document contains three key elements which impact on the delivery of affordable housing within the Borough: - the site threshold for the provision of affordable housing; - the percentage of affordable housing required based upon location; and - the details of when off-site contributions will be required. - 11.2.5 This policy and tThe Supplementary Planning Document will be kept under review to reflect any new information which may have implications for the requirement for affordable housing provision in different sub markets within the Borough.
+- 11.2.5 This policy and the Supplementary Planning Document will be kept under review to reflect any new information which may have implications for the requirement for affordable housing provision in different sub markets within the Borough.
 Triggers for review may include significant changes in local circumstances. - 11.2.6 It is acknowledged that in some cases, the provision of the 10%, 20% or 30% of the dwellings provided for affordable housing may make the development unviable.
 Where this is the case, the Supplementary Planning Document confirms that a lower requirement may be justified provided there is sufficient evidence which takes account of all potential contributions from grant funding sources and a viability assessment has been undertaken by the Council which demonstrates this.
 Where the developer is disputing the methodology of the viability study, they must provide a full financial appraisal of the scheme and allow the appraisal to be verified, at their expense, by an independent agent chosen by the Council.

-· ACS Policy 8: Housing Size, Mix and Choice
+ACS Policy 8: Housing Size, Mix and Choice

 Indicator Target Collection

-Number of affordable housing delivered 1,450 affordable Monitoring of
+Number of affordable housing 1,450 affordable Monitoring of completions

-and commuted sums provision completions
+delivered and commuted sums provision